 Initial assignments included creating proper online citations, analyzing one’s path of inquiry, writing as performance, and developing a relationship with the audience.
 The final project of the term involved digitally curating a collection of five to ten graffiti pieces with a theme and embedding them in a text that explained the student’s methods and choices in the composition process.

-Check out information related to Professor Leontis' course blogging assignment, part of Classical Civilization 121 (FA16), a freshman writing seminar.
+Check out information related to Professor Leontis' course blogging assignment, part of Classical Civilization 121 (fall 2016 semester), a freshman writing seminar.

 M+Box: a repository for images related to student work